Cloufield/GWASTutorial/04_Data_QC/README.md

    0   HG00422          Y        0  1122299        0
 ```

+For the meaning of headers, please refer to [PLINK documents](https://www.cog-genomics.org/plink/1.9/formats).

 ### Allele Frequency

 One of the most important statistics of SNPs is their frequencies in a certain population.
 A number of downstream analysis is based on investigating differences in allele frequencies.

-Usually, variants can be categorized into 3 groups based on their minor allele frequency:
+Usually, variants can be categorized into 3 groups based on their Minor Allel Frequency (MAF):

-1. Common variants : MAF>=0.05
+1. **Common variants** : MAF>=0.05
-2. Low-frequency variants : 0.01<=MAF<0.05
+2. **Low-frequency variants** : 0.01<=MAF<0.05
-3. Rare variants : MAF<0.01
+3. **Rare variants** : MAF<0.01

+For different downstream analyses, we might use different set of variants.
+For example, for PCA, we might use only common variants.
+For gene-based tests, we might use only rare variants.

-Using PLINK1.9 we can easily calculate the MAF (Minor Allel Frequency) of variants in the input data.
+Using PLINK1.9 we can easily calculate the MAF of variants in the input data.

 ```bash
 plink \